 Again, it is worth emphasizing that your healthcare professional is the one who is going to discuss treatment options with you.
 The last thing in the world that you want to do is explore serious chronic pain management possibilities on your own.
 This can lead to ineffectual treatments.
 At worst, going it alone with chronic pain management can lead to additional health problems, including addiction to OTC medications and prescription drugs.

 Your healthcare professional is the best person to help you create a meaningful plan for post-surgery chronic pain management.
-They can suggest things such as a lidocaine patch, an antidepressant medication, an anti-convulsant medication, an opioid medication such as Co-codamol, or even certain types of injections.
+They can suggest things such as a lidocaine patch, an antidepressant medication, an anti-convulsant medication, an opioid medication such as Co-codamol 30/500, or even certain types of injections.
+Co-codamol is an effective painkiller, combining codeine phosphate 30mg and paracetamol 500mg which you can buy online in the UK without a prescription at certain pharmacies.

 Cognitive behavioral therapy is another possibility that your healthcare provider may explore with you.
 It is also certainly within the realm of possibility that your healthcare professional will also suggest the notion of a nerve-burning procedure.
 This is also known by the name radiofrequency neuroablations.
 There are also surgical options that can be discussed, in addition to a chronic pain rehabilitation program.